Opinion | The GOP’s anti-Trump presidential contenders should keep their options open

 They should consider their full range of options.
 Each would face an uphill climb, to put it mildly, in a party in which supermajorities refuse to admit Trump lost in 2020, insist voting should be more arduous, and think Trump did a bang-up job on covid-19 (and everything else).

 The trio of dissenters would be well-advised to keep several factors in mind.
 First, it would be a mistake to run purely as an alternative to Trump.
 The point is not only to snuff out his chance to return to the White House but also to prevent someone just as mendacious from assuming the 2024 mantle.
-It does the party and the country no good if the GOP swaps Trump for, say, Florida Gov. Rick DeSantis (a Jan.
+It does the party and the country no good if the GOP swaps Trump for, say, Florida Gov. Ron DeSantis (a Jan.
 6 denier, race baiter, persecutor of gay kids, architect of voting subversion bills, covid conspiratorialist and Trump sound-alike when it comes to tolerating extremists).

 In other words, the goal should be to triumph over MAGA politics — its infatuation with conspiracy theories; its contempt for medicine; its reliance on made-up cultural wedge issues and racist nostalgia; its misogynistic outlook; and its anti-democratic bent (including normalization of violence).
 That means running even if Trump does not, and it means defining an alternative to the MAGA mind-set.